AUTUMN TERM INFORMATION

-As Year 2 children the year was full of challenges and I have been extremely proud of their efforts, both in their learning and in their behavior.
-In Willow Class the children have reached a milestone as they are now Juniors!
+It is with great pleasure that I will be teaching your children this year.
+In Willow Class the children will have reached a milestone as they are now Juniors!
 This year we will build on what they have learnt in Year 2 in Maths and English and they will experience new, exciting topics.

-As children are now in KS2 it is important more than ever that they continue reading outside of school in order to progress in their reading skills, especially in understanding what they are reading about.
+As children are now in KS2 it is important more than ever that they continue reading outside of school in order to progress in their reading skills, especially in understanding what they are reading.
 As per the homework policy please ensure you listen to your child read for at least ten minutes each day – this is a vital step in becoming fluent readers.
 Please fill out your child’s reading records when you hear them read each night.

 I will always make myself available to discuss your child’s progress and any questions you may have, please do not hesitate to catch me at the end of the day or to arrange another time to meet.

-Miss Nadia Notarpippo and Miss Woodall
+Miss Nadia Notarpippo and Miss Simpson.